cyrusinnovation/american_ebola_response/data_sources/README.md

 * Disconnect between authority figures and institutions and populace - examples in US, in Asia quote the NYTimes article, then show how this is not reflected by google search intensity.
 * Show huge spikes in interest in US correlated with ebola events, no noticable difference caused by policy events.

+When nurse Nina Pham was diagnosed with ebola in Dallas on ..., the response felt immediate and visceral.
+Viral internet stories vs viral disease.

 WHO global alert and response: http://www.who.int/csr/don/archive/disease/ebola/en/ WHO situation reports: http://www.who.int/csr/disease/ebola/situation-reports/en/